TIPS FOR BUYERS

 You can engage a buyer’s advocate or other professional to bargain for you.
 You can expect to be charged a fee for this service.

-If you are the successful purchaser you will need to pay a deposit at the time of sale.
-This is generally 10% of the sale price, however may vary.
+If you are a successful purchaser, you will need to pay a deposit at the time of sale.
+This is generally 10% of the sale price, however, may vary.
 The deposit should be confirmed in the contract of sale which is attached to the Section 32 Statement, or the managing agent will be able to clarify this for you.
 All deposits are held in the office’s non-interest bearing Trust Account until they are released to the vendor at either settlement (or earlier by agreement of both parties via a completed Section 27 Statement).